 Starting a blog while working full time is hard work.
 I found three books that helped me to get rid of shiny object syndrome and focus on the steps that are most important for my business.
 These books provide clear focus for bloggers.

 Clear Focus For Bloggers

 Starting a blog when working full time is hard work.
 It is so easy to get sucked into all of the things you think you should be doing at the expense of the things that will move your business forward.
 Every five seconds it feels like there is some other new thing you have to learn, buy, or do.
 It is really hard to find clear focus for bloggers.

 I’ve been there.
 I got stuck.
-I wrote about this in a previous post about blogging courses.
 It is so easy to feel like you have to know everything before moving forward, but it just isn’t true.

 You can’t do all of the things.
 You need clear focus!
 You need to change your mindset into learning what the most important things are and do those things.

 There are three books that absolutely changed the way I was present in my business.
 They have saved me time and helped me out of the shiny squirrel syndrome we all get.
 They helped me to get stuff done on my blog and stop wasting time!

 If you are stuck and not moving forward, feeling like you are doing a ton of work but getting nowhere, I highly recommend these to you for finding clear focus:

 Essentialism is an awesome book (click here to buy on Amazon) that talks about getting more done by doing less.
 The way this works is that you figure out what is the most important, what really matters, and do those things.
 We all get stuck with demands from others and overwhelming to do lists.

 Essentialism is a discipline that encourages you to get clear on what your goals are and then to determine exactly what is necessary for you to do to reach those goals.
 You then focus all of your energy on doing those tasks, cutting out the other ones.